Networking Information

 Works to change the way the world views Down syndrome through national campaigns, educational programs, and by empowering individuals with Down syndrome, their families and the community.
 Free therapeutic and educational programming for individuals with Down syndrome and their families.
 Local locations.

-Hearing Loss of America
+Hearing Loss of Association of America, HLAA

 MOCHA, Mothers of Children Having Allergies